mnmpdadish/c2B/README.md

 This software is released under [MIT](https://choosealicense.com/licenses/mit/) License (see LICENSE file).
 Please consider citing this code and the associated arxiv and Physical Review article if you reuse this code for your own research.
+See the full citation in the most recent release on the github.